IBM/optimize-procurement-and-inventory-with-ai/web-app/README.md

 * From the command line, type ```curl -V``` to verify if cURL is installed in your system.
 If cURL is not installed, refer to [this](https://develop.zendesk.com/hc/en-us/articles/360001068567-Installing-and-using-cURL#install) instructions to get it installed.

-* Execute the following cURL command to generate your access token, but replace the apikey with the apikey you got from 3.3 above.
+* Execute the following cURL command to generate your access token, but replace the apikey with the apikey you got from step 4 above.

 ```
 curl -X POST 'https://iam.cloud.ibm.com/oidc/token' -H 'Content-Type: application/x-www-form-urlencoded' -d 'grant_type=urn:ibm:params:oauth:grant-type:apikey&apikey=<api-key-goes-here>'